tarantool/doc/doc/1.10/book/cartridge/cartridge_admin.rst

 Upon adding a newly deployed instance to a new or existing replica set:

 #.
 The cluster validates the configuration update by checking if the new instance
-   is available using the ``membership`` module.
+   is available using the `membership module <https://www.tarantool.io/en/doc/1.10/reference/reference_rock/membership/>`_.

    ..
 NOTE::

-       The membership module works over the UDP protocol and can operate before the ``box.cfg`` function is called.
+       The ``membership`` module works over the UDP protocol and can operate before the ``box.cfg`` function is called.

    All the nodes in the cluster must be healthy for validation success.